seagalputra/vault/README.md

 }
 ```

+You can use multiple message by adding new line in the `sample_test.txt` then execute again using `client.py`.

-## Desclaimer
+## Notes

-All the credentials such as private key is for testing purpose only.
+- All the credentials such as private key is for testing purpose only.
 I don't provide any huge amount of ETH to broadcast the transaction and the amount only valid in testnet.
+- When send message using other client such as `socat`, new line character becomes `\\n` (with double backslash) that cause issue when reading the request message.
+It's recommend to use `client.py` file to test the application or you can write your own client.